microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Options.md

 ### Output.JsonIndent

-Configures the indentation level for JSON output.
+Configures the number of spaces to indent JSON properties and elements.
+The default number of spaces is 0.

 This option applies to output generated from `-OutputFormat Json` for `Get-PSRule` and `Invoke-PSRule`.
 This option also applies to output generated from `-OutputPath` for `Assert-PSRule`.